A Chinatown Tale For You

 A happy fellow with an undying passion for baseball, specifically the Oakland A’s, one can almost imagine Wilson as a young boy running through the streets of Chinatown on his way to play Street Fighter 2 with his friends, stopping at his fathers barber shop to eat an after school snack.
 For him, Chinatown means more than it does to most people.
 It’s easy, Wilson describes, to get caught up in the tourist-oriented aspects of the area and forget that hard working families spend their lives struggling to keep their shops open just to make enough money to put their kids through school.
 The sights, the sounds, the smells; these aren’t novelties to be experienced and forgotten, they are the signs of real people doing real work.
 Wilson’s connection to Chinatown has grown as he has gotten older.
 He no longer runs through the streets on his way to ask his father for quarters for the arcade.
 As an employee at the Oakland Asian Cultural Center located in Chinatown, he has taken the opportunity to give back to the people and the area that were so fundamental to his upbringing.
 As a program assistant, he helps to perpetuate and grow the Asian cultural heritage of the greater Oakland area.
 A lover of music and a folk singer, Wilson points out the misconceptions and prejudices that people hold about the cultural so deeply embedded in Chinatown through song: A Chinatown Tale for You Washing dishes is my tradeFine chopsticks and fine plates All for minimum wage I work all day and I work all night Paid vacations out of sight Here’s a Chinatown tale for you, Lovely wife I can confess Makes her way as a seamstressWorks the same hours like me I wouldn’t have it any other way Love her to death Working for better days Here’s a Chinatown tale for you.

-2 Responses to “A Chinatown Tale For You”
+One Response to “A Chinatown Tale For You”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.